-THE CHALLENGE: Cook a creative Wilderness Survival dish!
+THE CHALLENGE: Cook a creative an archeological dig dish!

 THE RULES: You may use any ingredients but are required to cook by a Scout cooking method.
 The entry must be prepared by Scouts at your campsite and can't be made before the Camporee.